 - The monitors connect to a multimedia system to improve your gaming experience.

-- The set of speakers are also great for DJ setups for practicing purposes.
+- The set of Mackie speakers is also great for DJ setups for practicing purposes.

-The best BENEFITS we found from the Mackie CR3: X
+The BEST benefits I found from the Mackie CR3: X include:

 - A great option when you have a SMALL studio that you need to equip with monitors.